mcuevas-olin/KDTree-Final-Project/README.md

 # kdTree Final Project
+#### Ale Cuevas

 For the final project, I developed a Kotlin implementation of a kdTree class, leveraging the k-d tree data structure to facilitate efficient spatial partitioning and nearest neighbor search operations for multidimensional data.

 ## Functionality